Hermitian Yang-Mills connections on pullback bundles

 \subsection{Projectivisations of vector bundles}

-We finish with the study of a situation where the fibration is non trivial over a base of dimension greater than $2$.
+We finish with the study of a situation where the holomorphic submersion with connected fibres is non trivial over a base of dimension greater than $2$.
 Assume from now that $X=\P(V)$ for a given vector bundle $V\to B$ of rank $m+1$, and that $H=\cO_X(1)$ is the Serre line bundle.
 Then, recall that if $\xi=c_1(H)$, the cohomology ring $H^2(X,\Z)$ is the ring over $H^2(B,\Z)$ with generator $\xi$ subject to the relation:

 If $L$ is the polarisation on $B$, then the intersection numbers $\nu_i$ of the adiabatic slopes \ref{eq:nuslope} are given by: \begin{lemma} For $\cE$ a torsion free coherent sheaf on $B$, and for $i\in\lbrace 2, \ldots , n\rbrace$, we have